FGasper/p5-Net-mbedTLS/README.md

 This distribution allows use of mbedTLS, a smaller, simpler TLS library, from Perl.

+# BENEFITS & LIABILITIES

+This library, like mbedTLS itself, minimizes memory usage at the cost of performance.
+After a simple TLS handshake with this library Perl’s memory usage is about 6.5 MiB lower than when using [IO::Socket::SSL](https://metacpan.org/pod/IO%3A%3ASocket%3A%3ASSL) for the same.
+Of course, OpenSSL does the handshake about 18 times faster.

 # AVAILABLE FUNCTIONALITY

 For now this module largely just exposes the ability to do TLS. mbedTLS